andrew/ultimate-awesome/README.md

 - [awesome-waves](https://github.com/msmolyakov/awesome-waves) - Curated list of awesome things for development on Waves blockchain.
 - [tamil-nlp-catalog](https://github.com/narVidhai/tamil-nlp-catalog) - Awesome List of Tamil NLP & AI Resources.
 - [awesome-frontend-interview-resources-](https://github.com/rajat-mehra05/awesome-frontend-interview-resources-) - Here is a list of some frontend interview questions which I have collected based on what people shared from their interview experience.
-- [awesome-social-enterprise](https://github.com/RayBB/awesome-social-enterprise) - 📗Resources to dive into the world of social enterprises 🌼 .
 - [awesome-smithy](https://github.com/smithy-lang/awesome-smithy) - Awesome Smithy is a curated list of awesome build-tools, code-generators, examples, and other resources related to the Smithy IDL.
 - [awesome-ml-blogs](https://github.com/antoinebrl/awesome-ml-blogs) - Curated list of technical blogs on machine learning · AI/ML/DL/CV/NLP/MLOps.
 - [awesome-article-recomm](https://github.com/apachecn/awesome-article-recomm) - 优质博文推荐计划.